-You can pay for an electric car on finance, just as you can a traditional car, with three main types – HP finance, PCP finance and personal loans.
+You can pay for an electric car on finance, just as you can a traditional car, with three main types – Zuto HP finance, Personal Contract Purchase finance and personal loans.
 However, there are some ways that EV finance differs to standard petrol, diesel, or hybrid:

 In the long term, you’re likely to save money financing an electric vehicle, with less to pay than petrol or diesel on vehicle tax and running costs – even with the extra spend on electricity.